 1975 – 2001

 The visual principle of dividing the name into two parts using different fonts was preserved, but the black square disappeared.
-In its place, a green rectangle was introduced, symbolizing the attraction of monetary flows.
+In its place, a green rectangle was introduced to symbolize the attraction of monetary flows.
 Designers also maintained the double frame.
-However, they supplemented the dividing line with another identical one in thickness and length.
+However, they supplemented the dividing line with another identical one, matching its thickness and length.
 As a result, the logo became more expressive.

 2001 – today

-After experimenting with geometric shapes of various forms and colors, Edward Jones Investment Company chose a minimalist logo, where the main focus is on the text.
+After experimenting with geometric shapes in various forms and colors, Edward Jones Investment Company chose a minimalist logo that places the main focus on the text.
 There are two inscriptions: the company name and the slogan.
 The black letters on a white background look professional.
 They are distinct, clear, and expressive.
 Serifs are only used in the first word, while the rest have slab serif letters.
 The absence of borders symbolizes the limitless possibilities of investing, which attracts clients.

 Font and Colors